nerdfiles/philosophy-io/src/.prototype/readme.md

 6. use [verbs][verbs] (algorithmic economics; not just the [http ones][httpverbs])
 7. review [the code of capital][codeofcapital]
 8. if you must get a static website running, try surge dot sh
+9. ignore paul cockshott, a reductionist
+10. ignore stephen pinker, the stinker, if you can
+11. daniel dennett is not a spinozist (stop trying to make that a thing)

 [conway]: http://www.amundsen.com/talks/2016-07-restfest-conway/2016-07-restfest-conway.pdf
 [enforce]: https://twitchard.github.io/posts/2021-04-24-behavior-constraining-features.html